culshaw/Carto/README.markdown

 ## TODOs

-* Implement basic framework
+* Implement more features
 * Determine best way to piggyback map api's
-* Finish test suite
+* Begin test suite
+* Make docs

-Maps is (c) 2011 Ian Culshaw and may be freely distributed under the MIT license.
+Carto is (c) 2011 Ian Culshaw and may be freely distributed under the MIT license.
 See the `MIT-LICENSE` file.